Most of all, a safe way? Ya know?

 I’ll give you a little revelation, and it may come as quite a surprise to you because it works without any magic phrases, tricks or safety nets.
-Before I do, though, let me take you back into my past – and possibly yours, too…
+Before I help you though, let me take you back into my past – and possibly yours, too…

-Roots of anxiety: freaking girls out when you were young
+Roots of anxiety: freaking out girls you like when you were young

 In my early youth, I went through a phase when I was very open and curious about everyone.
 I didn’t know much about life and I could feel myself making mistakes all the time.

 There was a girl that I wanted to get to know better.
 So being innocent and knowing nothing about seduction, I thought I should start by following her on the way home to talk to her.
 In hindsight, it was probably the most needy thing I could have done!
 As you can imagine, she wasn’t really receptive!
 See, my curiosity was surely fine, but by following her around, I freaked her out so much that the next time I tried the same thing, she actually physically fled from me!
 Needless to say, the feelings weren’t mutual.

 Even when you’re young, you don’t have to be a genius to realize that having a girl run away from you probably isn’t the best thing in the world!

-Reactions like that from girls had made me insecure when I was young.
+Romantic reactions like that from girls had made me insecure when I was young.
 I started thinking there was something wrong with being curious, and I became quite anxious about talking to strangers.
 You may relate to that.
 Experiences like this and the resulting anxiety have kept me from being open with girls for many years.
 My friends weren’t much help as they would say that I should just “know” when a girl likes me or when she wants to be my friend based on body language and eye contact.